Battle of Donbas (2022): Capture of Sievierodonetsk and Lysychansk, attempted advance on Sloviansk (May–July 2022)

-By 15 May, the Institute for the Study of War assessed that Russian military command had likely abandoned its "more ambitious" goal of seizing the Donetsk Oblast through a large encirclement, predicting that the battle of Sievierodonetsk and the capture of Luhansk Oblast would be prioritized going forward.
+By 15 May, the Institute for the Study of War assessed that Russian military command had likely abandoned its "more ambitious" goal of seizing the Donetsk Oblast through a large encirclement, predicting that the battle of Sievierodonetsk and the capture of Luhansk Oblast would be prioritised going forward.

 By late May, Russian forces had broken through in many regions across the front line.
-Russian troops were seen to be using a new "cauldron" approach to their efforts, abandoning large encirclements in favor of smaller ones, which enabled them to make the first major gains of the battle.
+Russian troops were seen to be using a new "cauldron" approach to their efforts, abandoning large encirclements in favour of smaller ones, which enabled them to make the first major gains of the battle.

 Capture of Lyman and Sviatohirsk

 Pro-Russian separatist officials announced that their forces had begun an assault on Lyman on 24 May; they captured the city by the 26th or 27th.
 Ukrainian forces were also reported to have been leaving Sviatohirsk, the last Ukrainian-controlled city north of the Donets river, which fell to Russian and separatist forces by 8 June.